Newsletter from Hugh and Sue Miles May 2010

 However, as they say, “there’s more to fishing than catching fish”, and to ensure the whole epic journey doesn’t become too serious, Bernard Cribbins will be suitably jovial about the process of tracking down monsters.
 Bernard did a lovely job narrating “A Passion for Angling”, the difference this time being that he gets to fish.
 He too is a mad keen angler and as if to confirm his years of experience, he’s shown Martin a thing or two and never blanked, even with salmon on the Royalty.

-If you want to order “A Passion for Angling” on DVD or VHS - or a film about Chris Yates’s favourite carp lake, “Caught in Time” then please visit our other website www.passionforangling.info
+If you want to order “A Passion for Angling” on DVD - or a film about Chris Yates’s favourite carp lake, “Caught in Time” then please visit our other website www.passionforangling.info